|

 Before the Civil War, Edmund McIlhenny joined the Avery family by marrying Mary Eliza Avery, daughter of Daniel Dudley Avery and Sarah Marsh Avery.
 In 1868, McIlhenny founded McIlhenny Company and began manufacturing Tabasco brand pepper sauce and shortly aftwards received patent for his sauce processing formula.

 Tabasco sauce today is made from the same family formula, using tabasco peppers, vinegar, and salt, and aged in white oak barrels for three years.
 It has a hot, spicy flavor, and is popular across the USA and the world.

-Tours of the Tabasco plant on Avery Island are popular and fun!
+Thousands of birds make their home on Avery Island, during the year and the winter months as well.
 Visitors, eco-tourists, and bird watchers come from far and wide to see the bird rookeries, and alligators in the ponds and lagoons.

 Bayou Teche is a 125 mile long waterway, beginning to the north at Port Barre where it draws water from Bayou Courtableau, and flowing to the south through the towns of Leonville, Arnaudville, Breaux Bridge, St. Martinville, and then to New Iberia.